ahahn94/mypkg/README.md

  cp              Delete local package file specified by pspec.xml in working directory.

-Options for global operations (can be run anywhere): up              Update the pspec.xml, build and install the package, delete the package file. ui              Update installed 3rd party packages. li              List installed 3rd party packages. la              List available 3rd party packages.
+Options for global operations (can be run anywhere): up              Update the pspec.xml, build and install the package. dc              Delete all cached packages (like `cp`, but for all packages) ui              Update installed 3rd party packages. li              List installed 3rd party packages. la              List available 3rd party packages.